zsn2021/HC2RL/README.md

 ## Conclusion

-Compared with **HC2RL (full)**, **HC2RL w/o SF** shows more aggressive longitudinal behaviors and leads to collisions in some cases.
-These results demonstrate that the HOCBF-based safety filter plays an important role in maintaining safe and stable navigation behavior during both training and deployment.
+Compared with **HC2RL (full)**, **HC2RL w/o SF** exhibits more aggressive **longitudinal control behaviors**, which lead to collisions in certain scenarios.
+These results highlight the critical role of the HOCBF-based safety filter in ensuring safe and stable navigation during both training and deployment.